Ostrich Effect

 (Common joke amongst intelligence analysts)

-For years, America's "denial" of Pakistan's dual strategy was the world's best example of the Ostrich Effect, but it seems the US ostrich has finally extracted its head from the sand, leaving the Pakistanis playing the plausible deniability card about as hard as it can be played.
+For years, America's "denial" of Pakistan's dual strategy was the world's best example of the ostrich effect, but it seems the US ostrich has finally extracted its head from the sand, leaving the Pakistanis playing the plausible deniability card about as hard as it can be played.

 A Practical Application of the Ostrich Effect